-As a result of its pioneering conservation work, the RSCN has achieved international recognition and acclaim.
+As a result of its pioneering conservation work, RSCN has achieved international recognition and acclaim.
 Managing the nature resources of Jordan is done by setting up protected areas to safeguard the best wildlife and scenic areas as well as breeding endangered species to save them from extinction.
-In addition to enforcing governmental laws to protect wildlife, control illegal hunting and raise awareness in environmental issues through educational programs.
-Ultimately promoting the sustainable use of natural resources.
+In addition to enforcing governmental laws to protect wildlife, controlling illegal hunting and raising awareness of environmental issues through educational programs.
+Ultimately, promoting the sustainable use of natural resources.

-The Successful captive breeding of the magnificent endangered Arabian Oryx, gazelle and ibex and their re-introduction into the wilderness is considered a pioneering step of conservational activity in the region.
+The successful captive breeding of the magnificent endangered Arabian Oryx, gazelle and ibex and their re-introduction into the wilderness is considered as a pioneering step of conservational activity in the region.
 Hence, controlling illegal hunting throughout the Kingdom to preserve these wondrous creatures.

-Setting up over 1000 Nature Conservation Clubs in schools raises children's awareness regarding environmental issues by making them practically involved in conservation activities and projects.
+RSCN has also set up over 1000 Nature Conservation Clubs in schools to raise the children's awareness regarding environmental issues, by making them practically involved in conservation activities and projects.

-The development of large-scale conservation programs designed to integrate environmental protection with the socio-economic development of local people is another task for RSCN's team.
+Finally, RSCN has designed and developed large-scale conservation programs to integrate environmental protection with the socio-economic development of local people.

 "RSCN will create, manage and advocate for a national network of protected areas to conserve Jordan’s biodiversity and support local community development, while promoting wider public support and action for the protection of the natural environment within Jordan and neighboring countries.”